-Research into the details
+2. Research the Details

 Once you decide what kind of poultry you would like to rear, the next step is to learn about the species as much as you can.

 The most typical species are Galliformes (land fowl such as chickens and turkeys), and Anseriformes (waterfowl such as ducks and geese).
 The kind of land you will buy depends on the kind of fowl you intend to have on your farm.
-The feed that you will need to provide, the environment that you will need to prepare, are issues you will have to streamline according to the kind of fowl you choose.
+Also, the feed that you will need to provide, and the environment that you will need to prepare, are issues you will have to streamline according to the kind of fowl you choose.

 If you plan a small start-up intended only for enjoyment, you won’t need much assistance with maintaining the farm.